Skip site navigation (1)Skip section navigation (2)

 HARDWARE

-The u3g driver supports the following adapters:
+The u3g driver supports the following cellular modems:

 Option GT 3G, GT 3G Quad, etc.